Cloud-PG/prometheus-hpa/README.md

 ![Overview](hpa_.png)

 ## Requirements
-This requires a Kubernetes cluster v1.14 or higher.
+This requires a Kubernetes cluster v1.13 or higher.

 ## Quick Start
 First of all, Prometheus exporters are a number of libraries and servers which help in exporting existing metrics from third-party systems as Prometheus metrics.
-These can be stardard general-purpose exporters like [kube-eagle](https://github.com/cloudworkz/kube-eagle), or custom ones.
+These could be stardard general-purpose exporters like [kube-eagle](https://github.com/cloudworkz/kube-eagle), or custom ones.
 In order to deploy a kube-eagle exporter:
 ```
 $ kubectl apply -f manifests/kube-eagle.yaml